NeoGeographyToolkit/StereoPipeline/docs/examples/csm.rst

 The USGS CSM SAR sensor for LRO Mini-RF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This page describes processing data produced with the *Mini-RF* Synthetic
-*Mini-RF* was a Synthetic Aperture Radar (SAR) sensor on the LRO
+Aperture Radar (SAR) sensor on the LRO spacecraft while making use of CSM
-spacecraft.
+cameras.
+A SAR example for Earth is in :numref:`umbra_sar`.

 It is challenging to process its data with ASP for several
 reasons:

  - The synthetic image formation model produces curved rays going from the